Dealing with debt collectors

 You may be contacted by a debt collector if you fall behind on a loan or credit card repayment and don't contact your creditor.

-A debt collector may be the original credit or service provider or a debt collection agency acting on the creditor's behalf.
+A debt collector may be from the original credit or service provider, or a debt collection agency acting on the creditor's behalf.

 If a debt collector contacts you, you can expect to be treated in a professional manner.

 Dealing with Debt Collectors: Your Rights and Responsibilities, on the Money Smart website, provides information about:

 - what to do when a debt collector contacts you

 - how and when a debt collector can contact you

 - whether you are being taken to court.

 If you want to dispute a debt, or feel your rights have been infringed in any way, free legal advice - and representation in some cases - is available through the Consumer Credit Law Centre South Australia (CCLCSA).

 - debt management options (including bankruptcy and debt agreements)

 - debtor's court and ongoing assistance and casework, including court/tribunal representation